zdeneksejcek/emacs/README.md

-# this is a Clojure-friendly emacs config
+# This is a my emacs configuration

+what is this useful for?
+  * clojure
+  * erlang
+  * elixir

 If you're new to emacs, check out
 [this introductory tutorial](http://www.braveclojure.com/basic-emacs/)!